All About Dogs: Population And Shelter Trends In The United States

 Cultural changes have come hand-in-hand with policy changes.
 With companion animal guardianship seen as more of a responsibility, more people began acquiring their dogs intentionally rather than simply adopting strays or taking in a dog from a friend or relative.
 In recent years, the percentage of dogs bred at home dropped from 5% to just under 1%, and the percentage of dogs acquired through adoption rose from 15% to 35%.
 Overall, having a dog has been transformed into a conscious, intentional decision, and more is expected of dog guardians.
 This cultural shift has resulted in dogs being treated much better than before – 71% of owners let their dogs sleep in their bed with them, and almost half buy their dogs birthday presents.
 Behavior which would be considered pampering in prior generations is commonplace, and has led to a marked increase in the quality of life for the average dog in the U.S.

 A further lesson to be learned here is the importance of accessibility.
-The most successful states and localities did not simply require owners to sterilize and license their companions – they provided the resources and services for them to do so easily.
 When enacting any policy that requires individuals to perform a behavior, the government will likely have more success if they make doing so easy.
 As animal advocates, we need to keep in mind that helping people along the right path is more effective than simply telling them which way to go, and hoping they take the advice.